dr2633/cuda-guides/01-introduction.md

 # Introduction to GPU Programming and Parallelizationn

-# Part 1: Introduction to Parallel Processing (Amdahl's Law)
+# Part 1: From Amdahl's Law to Empirical Scaling Laws

-## Parallelization and Information Processing
+## Information Theory and Parallization

 Information processing, whether in biological systems or computer architectures, fundamentally relies on parallelization to handle complexity efficiently.
 Shannon's information theory shows us that processing and transmitting information requires physical resources - time, energy, and space.
 As the amount of information grows, sequential processing quickly becomes a bottleneck, making parallel processing not just beneficial but essential for scaling.

 Amdahl's Law, often cited as a limitation on parallel speedup, actually reveals a deeper truth: systems that survive and thrive inevitably evolve toward parallel architectures.
 While the law states that sequential bottlenecks limit overall speedup, it also implicitly shows why successful systems (both biological and artificial) minimize sequential dependencies.
 Your brain, for instance, processes vast amounts of sensory information through parallel pathways - not because it's merely faster, but because it's the only efficient way to handle the complexity of sensory streams within physical and temporal constraints imposed on organisms.

 ## Parallelization and Information Processing